Products in Stock

 Cedar

 Cedar is known for its natural beauty, with its warm reddish tones and distinctive grain pattern.
-It’s also naturally resistant to rot and insects, making it a popular choice for decking.
+It’s also naturally resistant to rot and insects, making it a popular wood type for decking.
 However, it can be prone to fading and may require regular maintenance to keep it looking its best.
+Read our comparison of cedar and pressure-treated wood for more information.

 Redwood